WinterSolid/FetchMe-Events/README.md

 # FetchMe-Events
-Events search application using Swift SwiftUI
+*Events searching application using Swift for iOS

-Requirements:\
 • Native iOS Platform with Swift\
 • Allows for Favorited events are\
 • Events are searched through SeatGeek API\